mateomorrison/mateomorrison/README.md

 - 🤨 Can we 'code' our way out of some of the world's most complex problems?
 - 📈 Is it possible to growth hack and (profitably) bootstrap multiple SaaS or small-businesses using a custom-built enterprise-grade corporate system?

-The answer to both was yes! 👍 And you as developers may agree with me.
-Using my previous corporate and startup experience, I built Morrison Jr. & Co.,  a 'broke' private equity fund that builds, sells and buys apps and startups.
+The answer to both was yes! 👍 .
+Using my previous corporate and startup experience, I built Morrison Jr. & Co.,  a 'broke' private equity fund where we build, purchase or sell apps and startups.
+Basically, we apply a system 'In, Do, Out' that allows us to build companies in a shorter period of time.

 ### Can I 'copy' me? 🙋‍♂️
 Was another answer I had years ago.
 And it was also possible, if the training data had enough variables to determine an outcome of any nature.